A Statistical Theory of Contrastive Pre-training and Multimodal Generative AI: Statistical properties of contrastive pre-training

 \Cref{lem:global_min_contrastive_loss} has appeared in various forms across the literature \cite{oord2018representation, poole2019variational, hjelm2018learning, bachman2019learning, tian2020contrastive, zimmermann2021contrastive}.
 Similarly, the interpretation of CLIP minimizers as sufficient statistics in \Cref{cor:sufficient_stats_FNF} aligns with the InfoMax principle introduced in earlier works \cite{linsker1988self, chen2020neural}.
 While we do not claim originality for either result, to the best of our knowledge, the use of the Fisher-Neyman factorization theorem to establish \Cref{cor:sufficient_stats_FNF} is novel and may be of particular interest to the statistics community.

-\Cref{cor:sufficient_stats_FNF} implies that $\trueEi(\xi)$ captures all the information necessary to predict $\xt$, making it an effective representation of the image, with a similar argument applying to $\trueEt(\xt)$.
-It is important to note that there may be infinitely many minimizers of $\risk_{\clip, K}$, and \Cref{cor:sufficient_stats_FNF} holds for all of them.
+\Cref{cor:sufficient_stats_FNF} implies that $\trueEi(\xi)$ captures all the information necessary to predict $\xt$, making it an effective representation of the image (similar argument applies to $\trueEt(\xt)$).
+It's worth noting that there may be infinitely many minimizers of $\risk_{\clip, K}$, and \Cref{cor:sufficient_stats_FNF} holds for all of them.
 In practice, finding the exact minimizer of the CLIP risk is not feasible; however, an approximate version of the results still holds, which we discuss next.

 \paragraph{Near-minimizers of CLIP as near-sufficient statistics.} We now demonstrate that approximate minimizers of the CLIP risk serve as approximate sufficient statistics.
-To this end, we extend the classical notion of sufficiency to encoders and similarity scores, formalizing the concept as follows: \begin{definition}[Approximate sufficiency] We define sufficiency measures with respect to $\P_{\image,\txt}$ as follows: \begin{itemize} \itemsep{0.5em} \item For an image encoder $\Ei : \cXi \to \R^m$, its sufficiency is measured as
+To this end, we extend the classical notion of sufficiency to encoders and similarity scores, formalizing the concept as follows: \begin{definition}[Approximate sufficiency] For an image encoder $\Ei : \cXi \to \R^m$, its sufficiency is measured as